Crypss22/AzureSIEM/README.md

 <br />
 <p align="center">
    <img src="https://imgur.com/oDxIdFv.png" height="80%" width="80%" alt="world map"/> <br />
 <b> Almost instantly, an absurb amount of attacks flowed in deriving from Maldova; 11.5k as you can see.
 Although information of these attacks were provided like the others, these did not plot correctly and were instead labeled as "0" and place geographically in western Africa.
-Although not flawless, this tool provides aid in visualizing attacks and assisting in further statistics and analytics.<b>  <br/>
+Although not flawless, this tool provides aid in visualizing attacks and assisting in further analytics.<b>  <br/>
    </p>
 </p>